-Exploring the winding streets of the Naxos Old Town is a wonderful way to spend a day in Naxos especially after spending the day at the beach.
+Exploring the winding streets of the Naxos Old Town is a wonderful way to spend a day in Naxos, Greece especially after spending the day at the beach.
 It is the classic white village of Greece, and many locals still live in the Old Town making for an authentic Greek experience.

 As you go further into the Chora, you will enter the Kastro area.
-The Kastro is the area that is still occupied by much of the 13th century Venetian Castle.
+The Kastro is the area that is still occupied by much of the 13th-century Venetian Castle.
 As you get closer to one of the three entrances, look for signs on the ground or walls that say Kastro.

 Things to do in Naxos Old Town

 Besides getting lost and finding hidden gems, there are lots to explore inside the Old Town of Naxos island.
 Here are all the things to do in Chora Naxos.

 Shopping is easy to do in Naxos Old Town, and there is something for everyone.
 There are the typical tourist shops with souvenirs such as magnets and t-shirts, and then there are clothing stores, jewelry stores, craft stores and more.

 – Papyrus Jewelry and Used Books have a huge selection of used books in many languages and some beautiful jewelry as well.
 I have never found a used bookstore on a Greek Island before.